 Drummond started out by sweeping floors, cleaning the greenhouse and wiring flowers, graduating to such duties as selling wedding packages and managing the delivery department by age 17.
 He continued working in the family business while earning his Bachelor’s in economics and business administration at Ursinus College.
 Although an accomplished designer and salesman, his great passion is employing technology to improve sales, brand awareness, productivity, efficiency and morale.
 When he launched his shop’s first website in 1993, it was one of only three secure ecommerce florist sites in the world.

 Drummond has worked on several Presidential inaugurations and the 2000 Republican National Convention.
 He served three terms as president of the Pennsylvania Floral Industry Association and has been recognized as its “Florist of the Year.”
-He has chaired SAF’s Technology Task Force and served on its Retail Council and Consumer Marketing Committee.
+He is SAF’s treasurer and president-elect and has chaired SAF’s Technology Task Force and served on its Retail Council and Consumer Marketing Committee.
 He has given numerous speeches and demonstrations for a variety of organizations, including the Comcast Corporation, the Family and Consumer Sciences Association of Philadelphia, the Pennsylvania Horticultural Society, the Penn State University and the University of Delaware.

 Shawn Michael Foley, AIFD, PFCI